Syncano-Community/tic-tac-toe-example-app/README.md

 ```

 ## Disconnecting players
 Alright.
 We've finished playing and we want to let others play this game.
 No problem!
-The Demo App you have installed at the beginning contains Schedule which triggers a Script every 2 minutes.
-This Script is checking players activity, and if any player didn't make move for 2 minutes, he will be disconnected.
+The Demo App you have installed at the beginning contains a Schedule which triggers a Script every 2 minutes.
+This Script is checking player's activity, and if any player didn't make a move for 2 minutes, they will be disconnected.

 Script cleaning inactive players: